By State

 - Secretary

-The “officers” clause will establish when and how they’re appointed, the initial roles that will be created, and the responsibilities of each officer.
+The “officers” clause will establish how they are elected, the initial roles that will be created, and the roles and responsibilities of each officer.

 Indemnification

-An indemnification clause refers to whether or not directors and officers would be protected from any liability that may arise due to their association with the corporation.
-If the bylaws indemnify the directors/officers, the corporation would pay for any expenses necessary in order to resolve any issues.
-The most common expense is attorneys’ fees.
+An indemnification clause addresses whether directors and officers are protected from liability that may occur due to their association with the corporation.
+If the bylaws indemnify the directors/officers, the corporation would pay for expenses necessary to resolve any issues.

 Amendments